 Few months back one person being the president of a particular Media Marketing company installed some display TVs at our location for cross marketing visual 30 seconds displays of which we were to get a part of generated revenues.
 Apparently the owner of the company has disappeared and has been...
 Read more »

 Sorry about your situation.
 You may want to consult with an attorney to discuss all of the facts in your case.
 Based on the information you provided, it appears that your business contract was with the media marketing business and not with the "dead" partner individually.
-Thus, a big issue is...Read more »
+Thus, a big...Read more »

 I work as a Global Leader for one service line and based of USA.
 I was promoted to this role, without any Merit Increase.
 I did discuss with my manager and I was told there was a salary freeze.
 Later my company tried to implement new management concept of all the folks in US will report into a US...
 Read more »